Efforts to prepare South Tyneside workforce for 7,000-job International Advanced Manufacturing Park (IAMP) and new South Shields Nexus training centre

 Now South Tyneside Council chiefs are to investigate the best ways to prepare the borough’s workforce to ‘take advantage’ of the schemes – including ensuring older workers who have been made redundant and school pupils are skilled up for the future.

-The proposed special commission is expected to take evidence over four sessions and deliver a report by summer 2020.
+The proposed special commission, which had its terms of reference agreed by the council’s Education and Skills Panel on June 26, is expected to take evidence over four sessions and deliver a report by summer 2020.

 Paul Baldasera, strategy and democracy officer, said: “This is a natural step to looking in more detail at how the school landscape meets the employment landscape and that everything across the range of school provision and colleges and businesses are aligned together.”